-We cook more lamb now probably because of the influence of Nashville’s growing Persian community.
-Lamb is definitely not a popular Southern protein (not enough Catholics here, traditionally) so we usually just make it for ourselves.
-But, a lunch trip to the international corridors of Nolensville Road or Charlotte Pike, followed by stop at Costco, Publix, or a Halal market and and lamb will make it to the dinner table.
+Lamb is not a popular Southern protein historically, but our growing Persian community has us cooking more of it.
+A lunch run to the international corridors of Nolensville Road or Charlotte Pike, followed by stop at Costco, Publix, or a Halal market and and lamb will make it to the dinner table, even as lamb tacos.

 These lamb tacos served with Mindy’s fabulous Cumin Cucumber Slaw and a side of our twist on Loretta Lynn’s tater log skillet potatoes borrow from plenty of cultures and pull together nicely.
 The tacos start with some super easy, hands-free indoor barbecue in a slow cooker.
 And if “barbecue” is too much of a stretch for you, then how about “low and slow-cooked, smoky, moist, pull-apart meat?”
 We can argue terminology after we eat.

 A crowd of lamb shanks (4 or 5) in a 5-7 quart slow cooker will fall apart into a beautiful dish of moist, shreddable rich lamb, much like pulled pork shoulder, in about 5 hours on high.
 You can sear them first in a hot pan, but we skip this step as meat cooked in a slow cooker without liquids or sauces develops plenty of crust, believe it or not (see photo below).

 Cuts like pork shoulder, beef chuck roast and brisket, lamb shanks and shoulders, even chicken, all contain enough moisture and fat to provide plenty of tenderizing liquid.
 Add a sauce when it’s time to serve; you don’t need to cook the meat in the sauce.